Financial Benchmarks for Small Dairies

 Northern New York Corn Silage Trial Results and On-Farm Research

-NY Corn Variety Field Trials, funded by the Northern NY Agricultural Development Program, are a help famers to select their corn silage hybrid varieties for the upcoming season.
+NY Corn Variety Field Trials, funded by the Northern NY Agricultural Development Program, help farmers to select their corn silage hybrid varieties for the upcoming season.
 Cornell conducts these annual trials, providing the results to growers online.
 Other on-farm nutrient management research funded by the Northern New York Agricultural Development Program has helped North Country farmers reduce costs by showing that high-quality, strong-yield corn crops can be grown with less nitrogen fertilizer.
 All research results are posted on the site. www.nnyagdev.org.

 United Caprine News